icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 Test group: [[rdapResponseProfile2024_2_7_4_9_Validation]](#id-rdapResponseProfile2024_2_7_4_9_Validation){ #id-rdapResponseProfile2024_2_7_4_9_Validation }

-These tests only apply to an entity with the “registrant” role, if present.
+These tests only apply to an entity with the “registrant” role, if present, on queries of a gTLD registrar (i.e. `--gtld-registrar`).

 If a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Email”, these tests apply: